gardener-attic/gardener-extensions/controllers/provider-azure/docs/usage-as-operator.md

 ## `CloudProfileConfig`

 The cloud profile configuration contains information about the update and failure domain counts in the Azure regions you want to offer.
-Additionally, it contains the real machine image identifiers in the Azure environment (publisher, offer, etc.).
+Additionally, it contains the real machine image identifiers in the Azure environment.
 You have to map every version that you specify in `.spec.machineImages[].versions` here such that the Azure extension knows the machine image identifiers for every version you want to offer.

 An example `CloudProfileConfig` for the Azure extension looks as follows: